saucelabs/sauce-docs/docs/mobile-apps/features/network-throttling.md

 <p><small><span className="sauceGreen">Real Devices Only</span></small></p>
 <p><small><span className="sauceGreen">iOS BETA</span></small></p>

-With Sauce Labs Network Throttling, you can apply network conditions to do fancy network stuff during live and automated testing.
+With Sauce Labs Network Throttling, you can simulate and reproduce different network scenarios, ensuring that your mobile application performs optimally under a huge variety of network conditions.
+From replicating slow network speeds to mimicking offline states, high latency, or connection disruptions, this feature allows you to identify network-related performance issues early in your pipeline.

-Something with debugging with network capture. the whole shebang why we do this
+In combination with our [Network Traffic Capture](https://docs.saucelabs.com/mobile-apps/features/network-capture/) functionality to record network traffic, you have the tools to replicate and troubleshoot any performance concerns stemming from network operations.

 ## What You'll Need